 In "Communication Studies", Shirley and Annie play a prank on Senor Chang where they claim he's been asked to teach at Princeton.
 However, he sees right through it and immediately realizes it's a prank.
 Later, "English As A Second Language" reveals that Senor Chang doesn't actually have any teaching credentials.
 So, he knows that Princeton wouldn't be asking him to teach there.

-During the same episode, Senor Chang's brother Rabbi Chang tells him that being called "Senor Chang" sounds ridiculous.
+During "Basic Genealogy", Senor Chang's brother Rabbi Chang tells him that being called "Senor Chang" sounds ridiculous.
 This seems like Hypocritical Humor - in fact, Rabbi Chang might be referring to the fact that he knows his brother doesn't speak Spanish.

 During the tag of "The Science of Illusion," Jeff angrily storms out of his guest spot on "Troy and Abed in the Morning" upon realizing they're not filming.
 However, the people holding signs in the background stay, and re-appear in future TAITM spots - in other words, there is a large group of Greendale students who show up at 6 AM to hold signs against windows in the study group room despite knowing they're showing them to no one.

 As of season 3, episode 19, (in a moment that may count as a Brick Joke payoff to this earlier scene) we see that on some occasions, TAITM may actually be filmed.
 Annie is wistfully creating her own TAITM moment when they walk in on her.
 She denies she's up to anything, and they want to know why there are cameras there (while looking down the barrel of the fourth wall).

 While this is certainly a possibility, it's more likely (to this troper, at least), that they're simply referencing how Abed and Troy are always merely pretending there are cameras there; they can 'see' Annie's cameras because they're just as real as the cameras that film them (i.e. not real in the slightest).
 Both Troy and Abed have pretty flexible relationships between reality and their own imaginations and 'dreamscapes', after all.